Works#2019

 Gree head office office renewal

-It is a total renovation project of three floors in the Roppongi Hills Mori Tower, where Glee's head office is located.
-It took more than two years from the concept to carry out the construction in multiple phases.
-The concept of this project is to "transmit Glee's manufacturing".
-Headquartered in Mori Tower, Roppongi Hills for about nine years, Glee's passion for manufacturing was expressed in the office space at the outset.
-We created the entrances, lounges, cafes and Future Labo's interiors and fixtures with an emphasis on materials to express the image of creating high-quality products in the spaces where many workers spend time, which support the three axes of Glee's gaming, advertising and media and live entertainment businesses.
-With the participation of customers, project members were actually involved in the furnishing construction on site, and the space was filled with the thoughts of manufacturing.
-The overall project management was handled by D Sain Co., Ltd. and the design of concept design was handled by Puddle Co., Ltd. Customer comments: The number of events and other events in the new space, which Mr. NOMURA helped us with, has increased by about four times compared to before the renovation, and the number of visitors is on the rise, so our company office is starting to revive.
-The space and fixtures are meticulous, so we can welcome our guests with confidence. < our company Project Members > (Sales and Project Management) Kaori Murakami, Shuichi Sakashita (Production and construction) Naoto Tominaga
+This is a project to completely renovate three floors of Roppongi Hills Mori Tower, which houses the headquarters of GREE.
+It took more than two years after the project was conceived, and construction was carried out in multiple phases.
+The concept of this project is "Disseminating Green's manufacturing".
+With its head office located in the Roppongi Hills Mori Tower for about nine years, the company has returned to its roots and expressed its passion for manufacturing in the office space.
+We created the entrance, lounge, café, Future Labo's interiors and fixtures while valuing the feeling of materials to express the image of creating high quality products in the space that many workers spend, which supports the three pillars of GREE's game business, advertising and media business, and live entertainment business.
+Project members, including customers, actually worked on construction fixtures at the site, creating a space filled with the spirit of manufacturing.
+D Sign Co., Ltd. was in charge of overall project management and Puddle Co., Ltd. was in charge of concept design design.
+[Customer Comments] In the new space that NOMURA has worked on, the number of events has increased approximately four times compared to before the renovation, and the number of visitors is on the rise, and our company office is returning to life.
+We can welcome our customers with confidence because we have a space and fixtures that are carefully designed to detail. < our company Project Members > [Sales/Project Management] Kaori Murakami, Shuichi Sakashita [Production/construction] Naoto Tominaga

 #corporate